klose777/deki/README.md

 Also, to use this version you need to install llama-3.2-11b via ollama.

 You can see an example of usage for the **code generation** in code_generator.py.
-Fine-tune the model to get high quality outputs because the image description is quite long.
+Fine-tune the model to get high quality outputs because the image description is quite long and complex.

 ```bash
 python3.12 code_generator.py ./bb_2.jpeg ./result/bb_2_regions_captions.txt ./result/gpt_output_bb_2.txt Android
 ```
+It will use the image and the image description to generate the code for the UI screen for the Android platform.

 ---

 ## Examples